Consistent Bayesian causal discovery for structural equation models with equal error variances: Introduction

 The field of causal discovery aims to learn the presence and direction of causal relationships, often from purely observational data, which enables the prediction of intervention outcomes when controlled experimentation is infeasible.
 This is critical in various scientific fields such as public health \citep{shen2020challenges}, neuroscience \citep{zhou2023functional}, climate science \citep{runge2019inferring}, psychology \citep{ni2025causal}, philosophy \citep{glymour2019review}, economics \citep{imbens2004nonparametric}, and to recent domains of machine learning and artificial intelligence, including causal representation learning \citep{scholkopf2021toward, zhang2024causal}, and causal transfer learning \citep{zhang2017transfer}.

 This paper considers the problem of learning causal structures from purely observational data within the framework of causal Bayesian networks, represented by directed acyclic graphs (DAGs) \citep{pearl2009causality}.
 In general, DAGs are identifiable only up to their Markov equivalence class, in which all DAGs encode the same conditional independencies \citep{heckerman1995learning}.
 Numerous methods have been proposed to estimate the Markov equivalence class, such as the Peter–Clark (PC) algorithm \citep{spirtes2001causation}, and the Greedy Equivalence Search (GES) algorithm \citep{chickering2002optimal}; see \cite{drton2017structure} for a review.
-Bayesian structure learning procedures \citep{madigan1996bayesian, friedman2003being, hoyer2009bayesian,shimizu2014bayesian,castelletti2018learning,zhou2023complexity} have also gained in prominence over the past two decades.
+An alternative prominent line of work along this direction over the past two decades is Bayesian structure learning, which leverages Markov chain Monte Carlo (MCMC) methods to traverse the model space and facilitates posterior inference on relevant quantities via model averaging; see, for instance, \cite{madigan1996bayesian, geiger2002parameter}.
+Bayesian methods are particularly appealing in this setting because they provide principled and coherent uncertainty quantification for both structural features and downstream quantities while explicitly accounting for model uncertainty, and at the same time offer substantial flexibility in incorporating prior information \citep{friedman2003being, castelletti2018learning}.
+For example, prior knowledge in the form of a reference network, such as a known biological pathway, can be encoded to encourage shrinkage toward scientifically plausible structures while still allowing the data to update and refine the model \citep{werhli2007reconstructing}.

+Notably, a series of recent work has demonstrated that the exact DAG, rather than its Markov equivalence class, can be uniquely identified from observational data under {\it additional} distributional assumptions.
+For example, if the causal relationships are represented by some structural equation model \citep{bollen1989structural}, then unique recovery of the DAG is possible when the structural equation model (SEM) is linear with all errors being non-Gaussian \citep{shimizu2006linear}.
+Curiously, if the errors have {\it equal variance}, Gaussian or not, then exact identification is again possible \citep{peters2014identifiability, chen2019causal} -- this setting is the primary focus of this paper.

+Despite its growing popularity, Bayesian DAG structure learning has traditionally focused on developing efficient computational algorithms for Gaussian models \citep{giudici2003improving, niinimaki2011partial, goudie2016gibbs, kuipers2017partition}, with far fewer contributions addressing general non-Gaussian cases \citep{hoyer2009bayesian, shimizu2014bayesian}.
+While extensive simulations in these works demonstrate, in general, superior performance over non-Bayesian methods across a wide range of non-Gaussian distributions, theoretically principled Bayesian selection frameworks with guarantees such as consistency are still lacking, especially under the equal error variance assumption, due to challenges including the asymptotic analysis of Bayes factors under model misspecification, and we address this research gap in this work.